 Yes, if you don't care for them well enough.
 You can get ‘peri-implantitis’, just like gum disease but affecting your implants.
 We generally don’t place dental implants in people who are smokers.

 Can I take the teeth out if they are fixed to implants?

 Most teeth attached to implants can only be fitted and removed by the dentist.
 However, if you have removable dentures attached to the implants, you'll be able to take them out for cleaning.

 Do I have an implant for each missing tooth?

 If you have a single tooth missing, you will need an implant to support it.
 If you have a number of teeth missing, and these are next to each other, you could still have one implant for each tooth.
 Or you may find that, if you have two or more implants, they may be able to support more than one tooth each.

 Where do I get this treatment?

-We carry out simple implant procedures at the practice which we have provided for our patients.
-We have a hospital consultant Jag Dhanda who comes to the practice to do the more complex cases, who can place the implant and make the crown, bridge or dentures for you.
+We carry out all implant procedures at the practice.
+We have a Mr Amit Patel with an MSc in Implantology and a hospital consultant Jag Dhanda who who can place the implant and then make the crown, bridge or dentures for you.